-A baseball publication that embraces the awkwardness of life and the 8-1 putout…Stay in Oakland! (email@example.com)
+A baseball publication that embraces the absurdity of life and the 8-1 putout…Stay in Oakland! (email@example.com)

 Interview with poet, baseball writer and Brewers fan, Steve Myers